Mental Health related deaths

 HMP Ranby

-Concerns summary Unreasonable prison risk assessments led to a premature ACCT closure and incorrect observation levels without required consultation.
+Concerns summary (AI summary) Unreasonable prison risk assessments led to a premature ACCT closure and incorrect observation levels without required consultation.
 A senior officer provided incorrect and misleading evidence, raising concerns about policy adherence and accountability.

 All Responded